 Overtime pay cannot be pyramided.
-Except in emergent / emergency situations, all overtime must be approved in advance by the employee's immediate supervisor.
+Except in emergent / emergency situations, all scheduled or known overtime must be approved in advance by the employee's immediate supervisor.
+Time worked, should be officially authorized.

-While overtime is not paid for working over a regular scheduled shift (as established by the Court, consistent with Article 5.2) unless such results in over forty (40) hours compensated for the workweek, either the employee or the Court may propose an adjusted work schedule (i.e. flexing hours within that same workweek).
-The adjusted work schedule must also be requested and approved by the employee's immediate supervisor during the same week in which the adjusted hours were worked.
+Either the employee or the Court may propose an adjusted work schedule (i.e. flexing hours within that same workday) in lieu of overtime compensation.
+The adjusted work schedule must also be requested and approved by the employee's immediate supervisor and should be established at the time of authorizing the hours worked over a regular shift.